Food Safety Management

 • Maintaining and implementing required written procedures and plans

-How Do I Become A Certified Food Protection Manager?
+How do I become a Certified Food Protection Manager?

 The requirements for certification depend on where you live.
-In most cases, individuals must pass a proctored Certified Food Protection Manager (CFPM) exam that has been accredited by The American National Standards Institute National Accreditation Board (ANAB) and the Conference for Food Protection to become a Certified Food Protection Manager.
-Some states and/or employers do have additional requirements for training.
+In most cases, individuals must pass a proctored Certified Food Protection Manager (CFPM) exam that has been accredited by The American National Standards Institute National Accreditation Board (ANAB) and the Conference for Food Protection to become a Certified Food Protection Manager.3 Some states and/or employers do have additional requirements for training.
 Always check with your local jurisdiction and your employer to verify what training and/or credentials you need for your specific role.

 What is covered on a CFPM exam?